-The no-action alternative is FDA does not issue the Exemption Requests for marketing orders for the new tobacco products.
+The no-action alternative is FDA does not issue marketing orders for the new tobacco products.

 5. Potential Environmental Impacts of the Proposed Actions and Alternatives - Manufacturing the New Products

 The Agency considered potential impacts to resources in the environment that may be affected by manufacturing the new products and found no significant impacts based on the Agency- gathered information and the following applicant-submitted information: